kiranbakale/AMI-Readme/docs/environment_advanced_geo.md

 Once done we can then run the command `ansible-playbook -i environments/my-geo-deployment/inventory/all gitlab-geo.yml`.

 Once complete the 2 sites will now be part of the same Geo deployment.

+## Failover

+> The Toolkit automated Geo failover process is available for Geo deployments running GitLab versions 14.2 or above.

+The Toolkit provides the ability to failover from a Geo primary site to a secondary site.
+This process will disable the current primary site and promotes the secondary site to be a standalone GitLab instance.

+Before running the failover process you should ensure you have read and completed any required steps outlined in the [Disaster recovery for planned failover](https://docs.gitlab.com/ee/administration/geo/disaster_recovery/planned_failover.html) documentation.

+Once you get to the [Promote the secondary node](https://docs.gitlab.com/ee/administration/geo/disaster_recovery/planned_failover.html#promote-the-secondary-node) step in the documentation you can proceed to perform a failover.
+To do the failover you can use the existing `all` inventory to disable the primary and promote the secondary in a single command `ansible-playbook -i environments/my-geo-deployment/inventory/all gitlab-geo-failover.yml`

+After failover has occurred it is important to update your inventories to reflect the new roles they now perform.
+The original primary and secondary inventories will only need updating in cloud native hybrid environments.
+For a cloud native hybrid environment you will need to update the `cloud_native_hybrid_geo_role` variable to reflect the sites new role.

+All environment types will need the `all` inventory to be updated, the following variables should be updated to reflect the newly promoted/demoted sites.

+- `external_url`/`secondary_external_url`
+- `geo_primary_site_group_name`/`geo_secondary_site_group_name`
+- `geo_primary_site_name`/`geo_secondary_site_name`

+Finally in the Terraform config for the original secondary site you will need to remove the `rds_postgres_replication_database_arn` variable to prevent any misconfiguration happening on the next Terraform run.